dolphin-acoustics-vip/database-management-system/README.md

 > ⚠️ **Warning:** cascading delete is dangerous, and where it is implemented the user should always be warned before execution.

 ## Testing
 Testing is found in the [testing](/testing) folder.
-Python files exist there within the [pytest](https://docs.pytest.org/en/stable/) framework, and can be run using commands such as `pytest testing/test.py`.
+Python files exist there within the [pytest](https://docs.pytest.org/en/stable/) framework.
+Tests can be run with `python3 -m pytest tests` from the root directory.

 The test environment is automatically created, and is effectively an instance of the Flask application.
 This means all setup instructions **MUST** be followed before running tests.

-Furthermore, the test environment uses a local Maria DB installation to run the program.
-The following system variables must be set for the testing environment to work as required:

-The following are system variables that must be set: